-This ask report considers interventions for stocked fish and fish used for bait.
+This ask report considers interventions to aid fish used for fish stocking and bait.

 Fish stocking is the practice of raising fish to be put into wild areas, such as rivers, to supplement the natural population.
-Bait fish are those caught to be used as bait for other fish.
-These two practices are commonly neglected within the animal ethics movement, despite there being potentially a comparable or even larger amount of animals affected by these two industries than by other animal-based industries that we have considered in previous research.
-This is heightened further as fish are one of our priority animals.
-Our speculative estimates are that a successful intervention for bait fish could save ~25 Welfare Points per animal, and for fish stocking ~23 Welfare Points per animal.
+Baitfish are those caught to be used as bait for other fish.
+These two practices are commonly neglected within the animal ethics movement.
+However, the number of animals these two industries affect is potentially comparable to or even greater than the number of animals affected by other animal-based industries that we have considered in previous research.
+Furthermore, we have identified fish as one of our priority animals.
+Our speculative estimates suggest that a successful intervention for baitfish could save ~25 welfare points per animal, and for fish stocking could save ~23 welfare points per animal.

 Our preliminary research suggests that this intervention is somewhat promising, and we expect it to fall in the middle of the interventions we have considered.
-However, we believe that it is currently better to focus on issues where the populous of animals affected is rising, such as with dissolved oxygen levels for fish.
+However, we believe that it is currently better to focus on issues where the population of animals affected is rising, such as with dissolved oxygen levels for fish.

-Did you know that CharityEntrepreneurship can help you start
+Did you know that Charity Entrepreneurship can help you start

 an effective charity for animals?

-If you want to be the first to know when we will start accepting applications (April 2019) to our incubation program, subscribe to our mailing list.
+If you want to be the first to know when we will start accepting applications to our incubation program, subscribe to our mailing list.